AbiruEkanayaka/Termicord/README.md

 1. `/add-host` use this command to add a host
 2. `/execute` executes a bash command based on your selected host

+## TODO:

+- use more secure database (PostgreSQL) - In process
+- Add more commands (/status, /reboot, /cluster)